When spring turns a corner, Japan transforms into a wonderland of blushing hues, with countless places to view the fleeting beauty of cherry blossoms.

 Take Your Shoes Off

-A picnic blanket is just like a Japanese house; you knock on the door and take your shoes off before entering.
-There might not be a door, but you need to take your shoes off.
+A picnic blanket is like a Japanese house; you knock on the door and take your shoes off before entering.
+There might not be a door, but you must take your shoes off.

 It might not matter what you do on your picnic blanket, but when you are with friends, work colleagues, or even family, you should remember this Japanese rule.
 Leave your shoes at the edge of the blanket.